Fleria/NTUA-ECE-Social-Networks/README.md

-Complete Jupyter notebooks for the 9th semester course *Social Network Analysis* of ECE, NTUA lab.
+Complete lab Jupyter notebooks for the course of Social Network Analysis of Electrical and Computer Engineering, National Technical University of Athens.